Azure/azure-service-operator/docs/hugo/content/reference/_index.md

 ## Subscription

+To install the CRDs for these resources, your ASO configuration must include `subscription.azure.com/*` as a one of the configured CRD patterns.
+See [CRD Management in ASO](https://azure.github.io/azure-service-operator/guide/crd-management/) for details on doing this for both [Helm](https://azure.github.io/azure-service-operator/guide/crd-management/#helm) and [YAML](https://azure.github.io/azure-service-operator/guide/crd-management/#yaml) based installations.

 ### Released

 These resource(s) are available for use in the current release of ASO.
 Different versions of a given resource reflect different versions of the Azure ARM API.

 | Resource                                                                                                                                 | ARM Version | CRD Version   | Supported From | Sample                                                                                                                   |
 |------------------------------------------------------------------------------------------------------------------------------------------|-------------|---------------|----------------|--------------------------------------------------------------------------------------------------------------------------|